Ateljé Lyktan Pyrola Pendant Lamp

 Manufacturer: Ateljé Lyktan, Åhus, Sweden.

-Other versions: The AAtelje Lyktan Pyrola pendant lamp.
-You can find this lamp in the Atelje Lyktan 1934 – 2000 lighting catalogue, over here.
+Other versions: The Ateljé Lyktan Pyrola pendant lamp exists in several versions and colours.
+At least also a smaller one exists.
+You can find this lamp in the Ateljé Lyktan 1934 – 2000 lighting catalogue, over here.

 Hanne or Hannelore Margarete Dreutler was born July 30, 1942 in Freiburg im Breisgau, Germany.